kartikaya924/Datathon/README.md

 ## Problem Summary & Purpose of the Analysis

-We have been asked to optimize Love’s Travel Stops replenishment strategy for Anti-Gel diesel additives.
+We were asked to optimize Love’s Travel Stops replenishment strategy for Anti-Gel diesel additives.
 Because of the seasonality of Anti-Gel sales, it can be hard to predict the stock needed for a store.
 Overstocking can negatively affect the balance sheet, but understocking can lead to missed sales opportunities.

 ## Data and Methods Used